TikhonJelvis/RL-book/book/chapter13/chapter13.md

 \index{generalized policy iteration}

 In this chapter, we cover RL Control algorithms that take a vastly different approach.
 These Control algorithms are still based on GPI, but the Policy Improvement of their GPI is not based on consulting the Q-Value Function, as has been the case with Control algorithms we covered in the previous two chapters.
 Rather, the approach in the class of algorithms we cover in this chapter is to directly find the Policy that fetches the "Best Expected Returns".
 Specifically, the algorithms of this chapter perform a Gradient Ascent on "Expected Returns" with the gradient defined with respect to the parameters of a Policy function approximation.
 We shall work with a stochastic policy of the form $\pi(s,a; \bm{\theta})$, with $\bm{\theta}$ denoting the parameters of the policy function approximation $\pi$.
 So we are basically learning this parameterized policy that selects actions without consulting a Value Function.
-Note that we might still engage a Value Function approximation (call it $Q(s;a; \bm{w})$) in our algorithm, but it's role is to only help learn the policy parameters $\bm{\theta}$ and not to identify the action with the best action-value for each state.
+Note that we might still engage a Value Function approximation (call it $Q(s;a; \bm{w})$) in our algorithm, but its role is to only help learn the policy parameters $\bm{\theta}$ and not to identify the action with the best action-value for each state.
 So the two function approximations $\pi(s,a;\bm{\theta})$ and $Q(s,a;\bm{w})$ collaborate to improve the policy using gradient ascent (based on gradient of "expected returns" with respect to $\bm{\theta}$). $\pi(s,a;\bm{\theta})$ is the primary worker here (known as *Actor*) and $Q(s,a;\bm{w})$ is the support worker (known as *Critic*).
 The Critic parameters $\bm{w}$ are optimized by minimizing a suitable loss function defined in terms of $Q(s, a; \bm{w})$ while the Actor parameters $\bm{\theta}$ are optimized by maximizing a suitable "Expected Returns" function".
 Note that we still haven't defined what this "Expected Returns" function is (we will do so shortly), but we already see that this idea is appealing for large/continuous action spaces where sweeping through actions is infeasible.
-We will soon dig into the details of this new approach to RL Control (known as *Policy Gradient*, abbreviated as PG) - for now, it's important to recognize the big picture that PG is basically GPI with Policy Improvement done as a *Policy Gradient Ascent*.
+We will soon dig into the details of this new approach to RL Control (known as *Policy Gradient*, abbreviated as PG)—for now, it's important to recognize the big picture that PG is basically GPI with Policy Improvement done as a *Policy Gradient Ascent*.

 \index{reinforcement learning!policy gradient!actor}
 \index{reinforcement learning!policy gradient!critic}

 The contrast between the RL Control algorithms covered in the previous two chapters and the algorithms of this chapter actually is part of the following bigger-picture classification of learning algorithms for Control:

-* Value Function-based: Here we learn the Value Function (typically with a function approximation for the Value Function) and the Policy is implicit, readily derived from the Value Function (eg: $\epsilon$-greedy).
+* Value Function-based: Here we learn the Value Function (typically with a function approximation for the Value Function) and the Policy is implicit, readily derived from the Value Function (e.g., $\epsilon$-greedy).
 * Policy-based: Here we learn the Policy (with a function approximation for the Policy), and there is no need to learn a Value Function.
 * Actor-Critic: Here we primarily learn the Policy (with a function approximation for the Policy, known as *Actor*), and secondarily learn the Value Function (with a function approximation for the Value Function, known as *Critic*).